How?

 Objective: Create low-fidelity representations of your ideas.

-Rapid Prototyping: This where we emphasis No-Code First and make use of the standardised Salesforce Lightning Experience for all apps and all devices.
+Rapid Prototyping: This where we emphasis No-Code First and make use of the standardised No-Code First innovation for all apps and all devices.

 Storyboards: Develop storyboards to visualise the user flow and interactions through key screens.
 This helps in illustrating how users will navigate the app and what choices they will make.